If your Windows 11 Recycle Bin gets corrupted, try the following solutions.

 Hit the OK button.

-Then, go to the drive you want, and you’ll see the $Recycle.Bin folder.
+Then, go to the drive you want and see the $Recycle.Bin folder.

 Now, you need to remove this folder from each drive.